BlackEdder/plotd/README.md

 dub build -c plotcli-gtk -b release
 ```

-Now you can specify `--format gtk` and plotcli will open a window that it will draw to.
+Now you can specify `--format gtk` and plotcli will open a window that will show the resulting plot.

 ## Usage: